-Master classes with the active participation of students.
+Master classes with the active participation of students using practical cases (Problem-base Learning)

 Seminars in smaller groups.
 The objective is to reinforce some of the concepts that have been developed in theory classes, through practical exercises, as well as the introduction of new concepts.